 Genchev depicts the world around him, but never simply copies it.
-Striving to renew the tradition of painting, in the past ten years he has been experimenting with different paints and ways of depicting reality.
-Hyper realistic elements emerge from abstract painting surfaces.
-Aided by the computer, he fuses strange motifs into hybrid, dreamlike sceneries.
-Or he combines different viewpoints, zooming in or out, as if he moves around while painting, resulting in a cinematic effect.
+Striving to renew the tradition of painting, he has been experimenting for over a decade with different paints and ways of depicting reality.
+Hyper realistic elements emerge from abstract painted surfaces.
+Sometimes aided by the computer, he fuses strange motifs into hybrid, dreamlike sceneries, or he combines different viewpoints, zooming in and out as if moving around while painting.
+This results in a truly cinematic effect.
 Triggering our perception, he creates a mysterious world in which nothing is what it seems.

 Positions Berlin10 - 13 Sep 2020Since many years, Berlin has been the city that can offer the broadest overview of current developments in contemporary art through the multitude of international artists and galleries based here....Read more

 Art Rotterdam6 Feb - 9 May 2020location Art Rotterdam Van Nellefabriek Van Nelleweg 1 3044BC Rotterdam Open on Woensdag 5 februari 2020 Opening on invitation: 18.00 – 22.00 Donderdag 6 februari 2020 11.00 – 19.00 Vrijdag...Read more